crossfidev/Plexus-Pool/docs/releases/december-2019.rst

 Run: ``docker volume create node_migration``

-Now either download a full snapshot file, or create one from your Tezos node.
+Now either download a full snapshot file, or create one from your mineplex node.

 2a) Import an Existing Snapshot File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~